A reduced model for the long-term effects of physical activity on type 2 diabetes: Introduction

-In this work, we derive a homogenized version of the model introduced by De~Paola et~al.~\cite{de_paola_long-term_2023,de_paola_novel_2024}.
-This homogenized model preserves the essential influence of physical activity on the long-term without the need of solving the model on a minute scale.
+In this work, we derive a reduced version of a model that examines the long-term effects of physical activity on blood glucose regulation~\cite{de_paola_long-term_2023,de_paola_modeling_2025}, applying principles from homogenization theory.
+This reduced model preserves the essential long-term influence of physical activity on type 2 diabetes progression while being computationally efficient.
 We prove the boundedness of the approximation error and inspect it in a numerical simulation study.
-This work will lead to a fast approximation of the full model, suitable to be applied to predicting type 2 diabetes progression as a function of physical activity and assessing personalized physical activity plans for risk prevention.
+Our approach leads to a fast approximation of the full model, enabling the efficient prediction of type 2 diabetes progression as a function of physical activity and facilitating personalized physical activity plans for risk reduction.
+To the best of our knowledge, this is the first application of homogenization theory to mechanistic models of type 2 diabetes progression, linking model reduction with clinically relevant long-term simulations.

-The remainder of this paper is structured as follows: In Section~\ref{sec:full}, we introduce a scaled version of the original model to improve numerical stability and establish its existence and uniqueness.
-Section~\ref{sec:homogenization} focuses on the periodic homogenization of the short-term state variables, providing a proof that the homogenization error remains bounded over time.
-In Section~\ref{sec:numerics}, we present a numerical comparison of the original and homogenized models across various parameters and initial conditions.
+The remainder of this paper is structured as follows: In Section~\ref{sec:full}, we present a scaled version of the full model to improve numerical stability and establish the existence and uniqueness of solutions.
+Section~\ref{sec:homogenization} details the reduction of the short-term state variables and provides a proof of error bounds.
+In Section~\ref{sec:numerics}, we present a numerical comparison of the original and reduced models across various parameters and initial conditions.
 Finally, Section~\ref{sec:discussion} discusses the implications and contributions of this work.